Mark Zuckerberg

-Zuckerberg attended Harvard University, where he launched Facebook in February 2004 with his roommates Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes.
-Originally launched to select college campuses, the site expanded rapidly and eventually beyond colleges, reaching one billion users by 2012.
+Zuckerberg briefly attended Harvard College, and launched Facebook there in February 2004 with his roommates Eduardo Saverin, Andrew McCollum, Dustin Moskovitz and Chris Hughes.
 Zuckerberg took the company public in May 2012 with majority shares.
-In 2007, at age 23, he became the world's youngest self-made billionaire.
-He has used his funds to organize multiple philanthropic endeavors, including the Chan Zuckerberg Initiative.
+He became the world's youngest self-made billionaire in 2008, at age 23, and has consistently ranked among the world's wealthiest individuals.
+According to Forbes, Zuckerberg's estimated net worth stood at US$251 billion as of October 2025, making him the third-richest person in the world.